-Figure 20: Effect of Increasing Workload in Real-time CORBA: Increasing Priority \rightarrow decreasing rate the high priority thread runs at 75 Hertz, the medium priority thread runs at 50 Hertz, and the low priority thread runs at 25 Hertz.
-The client also has a variable number of besteffort threads making continuous invocations.
+This experiment measures the disruption caused by increasing best-effort work in classic CORBA.
+As shown in Figure 21, the server has four threads handling incoming requests.
+The client has three rate-based threads of different priorities, i.e., the high priority thread runs at 75 Hertz, the medium priority thread runs at 50 Hertz, and the low priority thread runs at 25 Hertz.
+The client also has a variable number of best-effort threads making continuous invocations.
 Workload is held constant at 30 and the number of best-effort continuous client threads is increased from 0 through 10.
 Recall from Experiment 1 that the ORB endsystem capacity is 150 invocation/second for a workload of 30.
 Any progress made by the best-effort continuous client threads will therefore cause the rate-based threads to miss their deadlines.

-Figure 21: Configuration for Measuring the Effect of Increasing Best-effort Work in Classic CORBA
+Figure 21: Configuration for Measuring the Effect of Increasing Best-effort Work in Classic CORBA the three rate-based threads achieve their desired frequency.

-The performance graph in Figure 22 plots the throughput achieved for each of the three rate-based client threads and the collective throughput achieved by the all the best-effort continuous threads on the client as the number of best-effort continuous threads increases.
-When there are no best-effort threads, the three rate-based threads achieve their desired frequency.
 After best-effort threads are added to the client, however, the classic CORBA server treats all the client threads equally, so the collective throughput of the best-effort threads increases at the expense of the higher priority threads.
 This behavior is clearly unacceptable for most DRE applications.